 #2: Hacking walls to create a bigger space

 Rather, we observed that many buyers would rather have a unit in its original condition.
-It’s not that they do not like your decor, but they might want to do things differently from you.
+It’s not that they dislike your decor, but they might want to do things differently from you.
 For instance, they may want more rooms so that each of their children can have their own rooms.

 We’ve also observed that, in many cases, the buyer will bid lower for apartments with hacked walls that reduce the total number of bedrooms in the unit.
 We put this down to the fact that, with fewer bedrooms, the buyers perceive less utility, and lower rental yield if they were to rent out a couple of rooms or the whole unit.
 In fact, buyers have far less objections about hacking a kitchen wall over a bedroom wall.

 Do this instead: Keep your hacking to a minimum.
 Or if you must hack, create flexible spaces that can be enclosed with sliding or folding doors.
-If a buyer expresses interest in your property but has reservations about the modified space, you may consider offering to restore the space to its original condition (i.e. by getting a contractor to rebuild the hacked walls).
+If a buyer expresses interest in your property but has reservations about the modified space, you may consider offering to restore the space to its original condition.
+For instance, this could be done by getting a contractor to rebuild the hacked walls.

 #3: Opting for built-in furniture

 Because of this, built-in furniture is considered a fixture and is understood to be included as part of the cost of the entire property.
 This is something buyers aren’t keen on if they judge your built-in furniture to be ill-conceived, excessive, or just not their cup of tea.
 If they perceive it to be something they need to pay extra money to hack and dispose of.

 #4: Going bold with colours

-Bright reds, yellow, oranges, pinks — these hues might look better in a colouring book than on your living room wall.
-Your friends might compliment you on your bold, statement-making choices (because they’re well, your friends).
+Bright reds, yellows, oranges, pinks — these hues might look better in a colouring book than on your living room wall.
+Your friends might compliment you on your bold, statement-making choices (because they’re, well, your friends).
 Based on our observation of user behaviour and enquiries made on our portal, potential buyers might skip over your property’s listing if you choose to splash your walls with vibrant colours.

 #5: Choosing “easy to maintain” cement screed flooring